Mikka6489/engineer-gaming/README.md

 # Engineer Gaming
-Engineer Gaming, goes the saying. this mod add new conveyors, turrets and resources that can be used to speed up and buff the mindustry experience lol.
+Formally (sorta) Engineer Gaming, this mod contains wips, unpolished blocks and random crap like new conveyors, turrets and resources..